Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Introduction

 Indeed, the dense raster scanning used in the aforementioned methods is detrimental to high-speed NLOS applications.
 Thus, different strategies have been employed to reduce the acquisition time.
 One strategy is to use the multi-pixel time-of-flight NLOS system.
 Nam \emph{et al.} \cite{nam2021low} used the specifically designed single photon avalanche diode (SPAD) array detectors to realize a multi-pixel NLOS imaging method together with a fast reconstruction algorithm that can capture and reconstruct live low-latency videos of NLOS scenes.
 Pei \emph{et al.} \cite{pei2021dynamic} used the SPAD array and an optimization-based computational method to achieve NLOS reconstruction of 20 frames per second.
 Another strategy is to use fewer scanning points to reconstruct the scene.
 Isogawa \emph{et al.} \cite{isogawa2020efficient} proposed a circular and confocal non-line-of-sight scan, for which the scanning involves sampling points forming a circle on a visible wall to reduce the dimension of transient measurements.
 Ye \emph{et al.} \cite{ye2021compressed} explored compressed sensing in active NLOS imaging to reduce the required number of scanning points for fast implementation.
+Zhang \emph{et al.} \cite{zhang2023non} proposed an Archimedean spiral scanning method based on confocal non-line-of-sight imaging, which greatly reduces the data acquisition time.